-Learn all about this new and highly innovative solution for wastewater treatment.
+Learn about this innovative solution for wastewater treatment.
 Discover the functionality of and (biological) mechanisms behind the Aerobic Granular Sludge (AGS) technology and design a full scale AGS wastewater treatment plant.

 The introduction of the aerobic granular sludge (AGS) process represents a significant and evolutionary step in wastewater treatment technology.

 AGS deploys the treatment characteristics of granular biomass in highly automated sequencing batch reactors.
 This results in reductions in land footprint, costs, electricity, sludge production, chemical consumption and delivers improved environmental compliance and robustness compared with established wastewater treatment technologies.

 In this course you will learn all about the history of and latest developments in the AGS technology, also known as Nereda technology.
 You will understand its underlying processes and learn how to implement AGS.

 You will visit different AGS treatment plants through online excursions and share the experiences of operators, policy makers and innovators from water authorities using this technology.
 The course offers a basic design sheet for an AGS treatment plant.
 Additionaly, on our discussion forum, after comparing your preferred options –whether you want to be more cost-effective, improve energy efficiency or make environmental improvements to your wastewater treatment plant– you will be able to share your questions and your fellow participants and the course team will help you in your choices!

 Make a basic design of an AGS treatment plant

 Besides learning the ins and outs of the AGS technology from the inventors themselves, world-renowned scientists Mark van Loosdrecht and Merle de Kreuk will answer your questions and help you to make a basic design of a wastewater treatment plant based on AGS technology.
 Throughout the course Royal HaskoningDHV, an independent international engineering and project management consultancy, will share their experiences with the patented AGS technology, which is currently being installed at wastewater treatment plants all over the world.